luiza218/Coleta-de-Dados-da-API-PowerBI/README.md

 1. Clone this repository.
 2. Follow the documentation and usage instructions.
 You might want to look into the [API DOCUMENTATION](/https://learn.microsoft.com/en-us/rest/api/power-bi/).

+- As for the API requests, the script uses:

+## API Requests

+- "https://api.powerbi.com/v1.0/myorg/groups/{groupId}/reports" ↪️  Used to retrieve the existing REPORTS in a given GROUP.
+- 'https://api.powerbi.com/v1.0/myorg/capacities/refreshables?$top=9999' ↪️ For returning the information about the REFRESHES of the DATASETS in the workspace.
+- 'https://api.powerbi.com/v1.0/myorg/apps' ↪️ For returning the existing APPS in the worskpace.
+- 'https://api.powerbi.com/v1.0/myorg/groups' ↪️ For returning the existing GROUPS in the worskpace.
+- "https://api.powerbi.com/v1.0/myorg/apps/{id_app}/reports" ↪️ Used to return the existing REPORTS in a given APP.

 ## Details
 This script has a **raw-zone**, **staging-zone** and **consumer zone**.